groboclown/java-retval/docs/index.md

 }
 ```

 The `retval` library also includes helper functions to correctly and fully protect your application against incorrect close semantics that can easily creep into your program.
-In the close version of this simple example, it seems to be more complex, but it prevents some exception situations missing errors that may have been returned.

 <!-- src/test/java/net/groboclown/retval/usecases/examples/FileUtilCloser.java -->
 ```java